Trey Burton: Indianapolis Colts

 Burton signed with the Indianapolis Colts on April 22, 2020.
 Burton was reunited with Indianapolis Colts' head coach Frank Reich who he had previously played for while Reich was the Philadelphia Eagles' offensive coordinator.
 He was placed on injured reserve on September 7, 2020.
 He was activated on October 3, 2020.
 In Week 6, against the Cincinnati Bengals, he had four receptions for 58 receiving yards and a receiving touchdown to go along with a one-yard rushing touchdown in the 31–27 victory.

 After a week 7 bye, Burton rushed for a two-yard touchdown against the Detroit Lions in week 8.
 It was his second rushing touchdown in consecutive games.
 Burton became a free agent after the season and was not re-signed.

-In September 2021, Burton worked out with the Jacksonville Jaguars,

 Personal life

 Burton is a Christian.
 Burton is married and has three children.

-Burton has a younger brother named Clay Burton who also played tight end at Florida from 2012–2014.
-He went undrafted in the 2015 NFL Draft and joined the Buffalo Bills shortly after, where he was released after his first training camp.
+Burton has a younger brother named Clay Burton who also played tight end at Florida from 2012 to 2014.
+He went undrafted in the 2015 NFL draft and joined the Buffalo Bills shortly after, where he was released after his first training camp.

 His grandfather Larry Burton, was an Olympic runner (1972 Olympics) and an All-American wide receiver for the Purdue Boilermakers; he spent five seasons in the NFL.